Roibeard-Ruadhan/Meditative-Photography/README.md

 photography & meditation.
 It's mission is to share the complimentary benifits of meditation to photography & vice versa.

 This project hopes to build on every aspect of the page after purchasing a new camera to capture more disctinct images to add.
-Also to try to add real value to anybody who enters the page by update the Blog with relevant inspiring information.
+Also to try to add real value to anybody who enters the page by update the Blog with relevant & hopefully inspiring information.

 ## Features